MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/create-the-sap-system-connection-uri.md

 ---
 description: "Learn more about: Create the SAP system connection URI"
-title: "Create the SAP system connection URI | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Create the SAP system connection URI" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "connection URI"
-  - "how to, connect using connection URI"
-  - "connecting using connection URI"
-  - "connecting to SAP, using the connection URI" ms.assetid: e41ed488-07a7-4fb7-97c0-6d626e041e95 caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Create the SAP system connection URI
 The [!INCLUDE[adaptersap](../../includes/adaptersap-md.md)] connection URI contains properties that the adapter uses to establish a connection to the SAP system.